PowerConnect Developer Guide

 Current Implementation

-The edit feature for parent / NOK is facilitated by parent edit
+The edit feature for parent / NOK is facilitated by parent edit.

 Given below is an example usage scenario and how the edit mechanism behaves at each step.